 Welcome!
-I hope you and your children have had a lovely Easter!
+I hope you and your children have had a lovely Summer!
 I can’t wait to hear all about it!

 On this page I will add links and ideas of some phonics and maths games you can do with your chid as we progress through the year.
 Here’s a few good ones:

 If you ever have any concerns please come and see me in the mornings or we can arrange a more private meeting after school.

 Here is a link to a document from the Department of Education outlining the gradual process of development from 0 – 5 years.
 If you want to have a look and you can see what your child may do at home that links to any specific age boundaries I can then add those details you have noticed at home onto their learning journey in school.

 Our topic this term is People who help us!

-In Reception, we love investigating and exploring everything about the world we live in.
-Below are some experiments the children would love to have a go at home!
+Children love investigating and exploring everything about the world we live in.
+Below are some experiments you and your child might love to have a go at home!
 Please pick one or two and take some photos for us to see!
 These experiments are a great opportunity for children to practice their observation skills and communicate their thoughts.

 – It has been wonderful to hear the children come in to school and tell each other which experiment they have tried at home, so I will add some new ones to the list every so often – there are a few new ones for you to try at the bottom!